abhinaypandey02/sociocube/apps/web/app/blogs/content/ugc-campaign-ideas.md

 ## 8. **Collaborations with UGC Creators**

 Collaborate with UGC creators who specialize in authentic content.
-Platforms like Freeluencers can connect you with creators who align with your brand values and target audience.
+Platforms like SocioCube can connect you with creators who align with your brand values and target audience.

 ---